Updated: May 7

 All of these pieces of information, and more can potentially be gained by sitting in a circle together.
 As a facilitator, setting a container of safety has been my first job at the top of a circle.
 Sometimes I have done better than others…Always learning as I go along.

-When the pandemic hit and we were forced to shut down our live music making, ½ my income went down the toilet.
+When the pandemic hit and we were forced to shut down our live music making, ½ my income suddenly disappeared.
 It was devastating.
 Not only financially, but emotionally because the momentum I was riding on was suddenly pulled out, and because I had never taught online.
 I do not know what the future of my career in a post pandemic world is.

 My first attempt teaching online was messy, to say the least.
 As the months have gone by, I have forced myself to practice in order to learn what translates and what doesn’t because I truly miss being with students and singing friends.
 Think of all the frowning faces you’ve seen looking at your screen as they “figure out” settings… I have improved as the months have gone by, and I can navigate several different technical functions while teaching now.
 I give myself and all of us props for having faced these learning curves so quickly.

 My main takeaway is that whether it is online or in person, only 50% of the safety can be created by the facilitator.
 The other 50% is created by you, the participant and how you show up.
 It has become glaringly clear to me that the trained tendency to respond to the many bells and whistles going off in our technology is a barrier to presence when we are using technology to connect.
 If we set the container with a strong intention and request participants to be as present as possible given the fact that we might be at home, and unplanned things can take place, we can create a space of presence.